Design, planning and studies, fabrication services, construction, procurement, technology innovation, commissioning, operations

 For more than 25 years, Parsons has supported the U.S. Department of Energy (DOE) at its Savannah River Site (SRS).
 The site, originally constructed in the 1950s by the Atomic Energy Commission, had produced the basic materials required to fabricate nuclear weapons for our nation’s defense programs.

-By the end of the Cold War, the SRS changed its focus to environmental restoration and remediation.
-In 2004, recognizing Parsons’ strong reputation for constructing unique facilities with advanced technology processes, the DOE selected Parsons to design, build, commission, and operate for 1 year the Salt Waste Processing Facility (SWPF), which will eventually process 36 million gallons of radioactive salt waste stored onsite in large underground tanks at the SRS.
+After the Cold War the SRS changed its focus to environmental restoration and remediation.
+In 2004, the DOE selected us to design, build, commission, and operate for 1 year the Salt Waste Processing Facility (SWPF) that will eventually process 31 million gallons of radioactive salt waste stored onsite in large underground tanks at the SRS.

 We completed construction of SWPF in April 2016, which was eight months ahead of the target schedule and more than $65 million under the target cost of the contract for construction activities.
 Now that construction is complete, we are focusing on testing the plant’s systems and training the workforce to operate the plant in preparation for the start of operations in 2018.